-Based on this information, the UoA's commonly encountered habitats are mud, sand, and gravel, and the UoA's VMEs are corals, sponges, and sea pens, present on the hills within the ORMAs.
+Based on this information, the UoA's commonly encountered habitats are mud, sand, and gravel, and the UoA has no VME habitats.
 There may be other minor habitats encountered but the present assessment has not identified these.

 Figure 12.
 Percent of mud on the seafloor.
 Source: https://parksaustralia.gov.au/marine/management/resources/scientific-publications/benthic-maps/